Console Sessions

 ”How can teams effectively QA millions of LLM-powered conversations, each with complex, real-time AI agent actions?”

-Traditional call review tools fell short.
-These new AI agents handled natural dialogue, triggered APIs, and navigated unpredictable human behavior—demanding new ways of surfacing what happened in a call and whether the LLM-supported AI agents behaved as intended.
+Traditional call review tools weren’t built for this.
+These new AI agents handled natural dialogue, triggered APIs, and navigated unpredictable human behavior—demanding new ways of surfacing what happened in a call and verify whether the AI acted as intended.

 Approach